stackunderflow101/blog/content/post/2021-08-10-algebratic-data-types/index.en.md

 int func(void) {
     return 1;
 }

+int a = func();
 ```

-Why? because you actually provide a special value, a value that is the only inhabitant of type `void` to the function when calling them!
+Why? because you actually provide a special value, a value that is the only inhabitant of type `void` to the `func` function when calling it!

 Similarly, In Haskell you cannot define a function which returns `Void` -- because you cannot provide such a value to return!
-The Haskell equivalent of C++ functions returning `void` and functions returning `()`, the unit type.
+The Haskell equivalent of C++ functions returning `void` are functions returning `()`, the unit type.

 In conclusion, C++ `void` is not an empty type but a unit type, and it's equivalent to Haskell `()` instead of `Void`.

-Note that in other languages, we have functions returning the empty type.
+Note that in other languages, we have functions returning the empty type and they can be useful.
 For example, in Scala a function returning `Nothing` is used for situations like exceptions (i.e. the function does not return normally).

-Let's go back to sum type. `Void` is indeed the identity element for sum operation because `Either Void a` is isomorphic to `a` (there is no way to construct the `Left` version of this type).
+Let's go back to sum type. `Void` is indeed the identity element for sum operation because `Either Void a` is isomorphic to `a` (there is no way to construct the `Left` version of `Either Void a` so it's essentially the same as `a`).
 As a result, the set of types is also a commutative monoid up to the sum operation, and the identity element is the empty type `Void`.

 Below is a table summerizing all the laws about types.